ProductBuilders/productbuilders/docs/contribute.md

+---
+title: "How to Contribute"
+description: "Learn how to contribute to Product Builders - an open-source guide for non-technical founders"
+keywords: "contribute, open source, documentation, markdown, product builders"
+author: "Product Builders"
+---

 # How to Contribute

 Thank you for your interest in contributing to Product Builders!
 This open-source guide thrives on community contributions and shared experiences.
 Just like our tagline says - "Anyone can build Apps!" - anyone can also contribute to making this resource better!